-Leave accruals or accrued leave means the amount of leave time that an employee has earned based on the number of hours, days, or weeks they have worked but not yet used.
-This leave, which could be in the form of vacation days, sick leave, personal time, or any other paid leaves accumulates over time according to the company's specific leave accrual policy.
+Leave accrual or accrued leave means the amount of leave time that an employee has earned based on the number of hours, days, or weeks they have worked but not yet used.
+This leave, which could be in the form of vacation days, sick leave, personal time, or any other paid leave accumulates over time according to the company's specific leave accrual policy.

 Generally, leave accrual rates are determined by factors like the length of an employee's service, their employment status (part-time or full-time employee), or their specific role within the organization.